sqlxpert/lights-off-aws/README.md

 ### Multi-Region

-If you intend to deploy Lights Off in multiple regions, whether by creating a CloudFormation stack in each region or by creating a CloudFormation StackSet covering multiple regions (and possibly multiple AWS accounts),
+If you plan to deploy Lights Off to multiple regions, whether by creating a CloudFormation stack in each region or a central CloudFormation StackSet covering multiple regions (and possibly multiple AWS accounts),

 1. Create S3 buckets for AWS Lambda function source code in all